 Children with disabilities often exhibit problems learning language and using language in their environment and the school.
 The common receptive and expressive language problems experienced by these children and methods for the facilitation of language growth will be the focus of the course.
-Issues of assessment, home and school envi-
+Issues of assessment, home and school environments and the school curriculum will be addressed.
+Prerequisites: SPED 234.
+Credits: 3(3-0) Not offered on a regular basis